-After Don's passing in 2014 the ranch was listed for sale with the idea that someone might come along and use the beautiful property the way it was intended.
-In March 2017, rumors that a husband and wife were interested in purchase the property.
-The couple were wanting to create a community art center where people could come and use the studio, kilns, and property to continue further their creative passions.
-Later that month the ranch was officially sold to Ted and Sheryl DeVault, and the Reitz Ranch Center for Ceramic Arts was born.
+After Don's passing in 2014, the ranch was listed for sale with the idea that someone might come along and use the beautiful property the way it was intended.
+In March 2017, there were rumors that a couple was interested in purchasing the property.
+The couple wanted to create a community art center where people could come and use the studio, kilns, and property to continue furthering their creative passions.
+Later that month, the ranch was officially sold to Ted and Sheryl DeVault, and the Reitz Ranch Center for Ceramic Arts was born.

 Ted and Sheryl's idea of a community in clay is a perfect marriage to Don's remaining wishes.
-I've been fortunate enough to be able to help contribute to the new direction of the Ranch.
-From cleaning out studios, to organizing work crews to help the DeVaults with the monumental task of creating a community driven clay center.
+I am fortunate enough to be able to help contribute to the new direction of the Ranch, from cleaning out studios, to organizing work crews to help the DeVaults with the monumental task of creating a community driven clay center.
 Don's infrastructure to the property has allowed the center to flourish in its own way and to take on a new look as a community studio.

-Last month the Train Kiln was fired for the first time in four years, and it did not dissapoint!
+Last month, the Train Kiln was fired for the first time in four years, and it did not disappoint!
 Woodkilns are such a great way to gather people.
-Ted and Sheryl shared their property to the public for the first time during an open house event, encouraging people to experience the Reitz Ranch under its new direction.
-The Train Kiln was blazing full speed ahead during the opening and the public were able to see what the property is all about.
+Ted and Sheryl shared their property with the public for the first time during an open house event, encouraging people to experience the Reitz Ranch under its new direction.
+The Train Kiln was blazing full speed ahead during the opening, and the public was able to see what the property is all about.